 Drag-and-drop scheduling lets you allocate resources quickly and flexibly

-With the drag-and-drop scheduling tool, you can create and assign shifts to your workers in minutes.
+With the drag-and-drop employee scheduling tool, you can create and assign shifts to your workers in minutes.
 You can create schedules using templates, copy previous schedules, or even export them from Excel.

 Your workers can state their location, availability, and preferences so you can assign jobs efficiently.
 Plus, you can see their qualifications to ensure you’re putting them on the right shifts and making the most of their skills.